 Line 1.
 "Federal taxable income of fiduciary."
-Enter the amount of taxable income of the fiduciary as reported on the federal Form 1041, line 23.
+Enter the amount of taxable income of the fiduciary as reported on the federal Form 1041, line 22.
+Qualified funeral trusts enter the amount from line 12 Form 1041-QFT.

 Line 2.
 "Additions."
-Enter the total of the nondistributable additions from Schedule A. column 2, line 6.
+Enter the total of the nondistributable additions from Schedule A, column 2, line 6.